pokt-network/pocket/consensus/README.md

 ### Leader Election

 A dedicated submodule handles the leader election process.
 The current configuration employs a deterministic round-robin leader election mechanism.
+We are working towards implementing a randomized leader election mechanism with cryptographic sortition using Verifiable Random Functions (VRFs), see [Algorand's Whitepaper Section 5.1](https://algorandcom.cdn.prismic.io/algorandcom%2Fa26acb80-b80c-46ff-a1ab-a8121f74f3a3_p51-gilad.pdf) for detailed explonation.

 ### Consensus Phases

 The HotStuff consensus algorithm consists of three phases: `Prepare`, `Pre-Commit`, and `Commit`.
+It is worth to note that recently published [HotStuff 2 research paper](https://eprint.iacr.org/2023/397.pdf) proposes the updated HotStuff consensus algorithm which only needs two phases.

-In each phase, the leader creates a proposal and broadcasts it to all replica nodes.
+In each phase of Hotstuff, the leader creates a proposal and broadcasts it to all replica nodes.

 Upon receiving the proposal, each replica node performs a block validation check.
 If the proposal is valid, the replica node responds to the leader with its signature as a vote.